darpanshukla/DarpanShukla/index.md

 # Seminars

-*	==Seminar on a smart component methodology for reliability analysis of dynamic systems==, on January 23, 2020, at B38, Lenton Firs, University of Nottingham, UK; on August 29, 2019 at NPCIL, BHAVINI, INDIA, and on August 26, 2019, CDO Lecture Hall, IGCAR, INDIA
+*	**Seminar on a smart component methodology for reliability analysis of dynamic systems**, on January 23, 2020, at B38, Lenton Firs, University of Nottingham, UK; on August 29, 2019 at NPCIL, BHAVINI, INDIA, and on August 26, 2019, CDO Lecture Hall, IGCAR, INDIA
-•	==A review of dynamic reliability methods==, Credit seminar I, February 21, 2018, HBNI, IGCAR, INDIA
+*	**A review of dynamic reliability methods**, Credit seminar I, February 21, 2018, HBNI, IGCAR, INDIA
-•	==Availability analysis of systems with time dependent failure rates using Monte Carlo sampling and numerical techniques==, Credit seminar II, January 09, 2018, HBNI, IGCAR, INDIA
+•	**Availability analysis of systems with time dependent failure rates using Monte Carlo sampling and numerical techniques**, Credit seminar II, January 09, 2018, HBNI, IGCAR, INDIA

 # Proud moment